dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

   - **Set Up as New device**
   - **Restore from iCloud Backup**
   - **Restore from iTunes Backup**
-2. Users are informed **<Your Organization> will automatically configure your device.** The following additional configuration details are also available:
+2. Users are informed **&lt;Your Organization&gt; will automatically configure your device.** The following additional configuration details are also available:

   **Configuration allows Microsoft to manage this device over the air.**